Hector839/Mayhem-3-Zero-Hour/Readme_Documentation.md

 Nomad Mercs:
-- these are the former refugees who accepted huge debt and sold out their families as worker slave hostages to receive new ships from the Nomad Flagship in order to make merc money
+- these are the former refugees who accepted huge debt and sold out their families as worker slave hostages to receive new ships from the Nomad Flagship in order to make a living as mercs
 - they're different from standard mercenaries.
 More desperate, angry, powerful and cheap.
 But also less disciplined and unreliable.
 - they come in larger groups than standard mercs and can even field M7 frigates
 - all Nomad merc costs are 50% lower, but there is the risk that they run away pretty quickly (and steal most of your upfront hiring fee)
+- if they don't respect you they will leave quickly.
+Having at least 1 point of infamy already helps tremendously to keep them in line and it completely prevents that they can betray you by turning into a pirate gang.
+Having more infamy increases their respect further.
 - these poor guys don't have the kind of connections that you need to smuggle illegal goods like standard mercs do.
 They just travel long distances on the galaxy map to visit different factions in search of work.
 - there is no top limit for the amount of Nomad mercs which can exist in the entire galaxy.
 More refugees just leads to more Nomad mercs.
 - when many Nomad mercs exist, there will be a risk that they might decide to attack the core sectors of the Xenon Empire on their own.
 This will be foolish and should always fail.
 They will break their current merc contracts for this.
 - there is always a chance that Nomad mercs just decide to leave you or even go completely rogue and turn into a pirate gang!
 This also happens to other NPC empires who hire them.
-- having infamy makes them fear you somewhat.
-And they will be less likely to just randomly leave.
-Having at least 1 point of infamy also completely prevents that they can betray you and turn into pirates (the base chance for this increases when more Nomad mercs exist in the galaxy)
 - Nomad mercs are suited for the more short term contracts.
 You hire them to make good use of some extra firepower to defeat only a single hostile fleet, stop an OCV advance or take out some pirate base.
 For any longer term contracts they are cheap but could be too unreliable.
 - during the global Xenon Crisis these guys are going up against their preferred enemy which makes them completely dependable.
 But most Nomad mercs immediately get hired by the UNC and you'd need to double on their pay to hire them for yourself.

 Faction AI Details:
 (spoilers)

-- the vast majority of AI features only concern strategic considerations.
-Things like which factories to build, blacklisting sectors, getting extra squadrons, making peace with other empires, hiring mercs, etc. The tactical AI during in sector battles is still pretty much stock Mayhem 3 with only a few changes & improvements (except fighters which behave completely different)
+- the vast majority of AI features concern strategic considerations.
+Building specific factories, blacklisting sectors, ordering extra squadrons, making peace with other empires, hiring mercs, etc. The tactical AI during battles has also changed, but not as much.
 - the NPC empires only analyze the global situation about every 8 hours.
 So it might take some time before they react to something.
 Economic adjustments can take even longer than that.
 Also don't expect any super smart AI which plays better than you.
 This is still just good old X3.
 - gathering the global data and deciding what to do with it happens completely in the background.
 It takes about 15 min to complete, but during full SETA up to 1 ingame hour!
 Which is not ideal but it should still be fine.
 This process doesn't need to be fast and doing it more slowly should prevent performance hogs.
 - there is a dev-mode t-file option which will activate certain stats and testing options in the ministry of war and special debug messages and reports.
 The typical end user won't understand everything and should never need it.